demisto/content/Packs/CiscoAMP/Integrations/CiscoAMP/README.md

 ### cisco-amp-computer-move
 ***
-Moves a computer to a group with given connector_guid and group_guid.
+Moves a computer to a group with a given connector_guid and group_guid.

 #### Base Command